kkcjy/TDoA-DSR-Compat-Framework/simulation/README.md

 ## Notes
 - Ensure that all drone addresses are set to values other than 0
+- Ensure COMPENSATE_ENABLE is closed while using optimize.py
 - Ensure the original sniffer data file exists in `../sniffer/data/` before processing
 - Drone addresses must be unique and match those in the processed data file
 - Use `Ctrl+C` to terminate any running component